IvorySQL/ivory-operator/docs/content/architecture/overview.md

 # IVYO Architecture

-The Highgo IvorySQL Operator extends Kubernetes to provide a higher-level abstraction for rapid creation and management of IvorySQL clusters.
-The Highgo IvorySQL Operator leverages a Kubernetes concept referred to as "[Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)” to create several
+The IvorySQL IvorySQL Operator extends Kubernetes to provide a higher-level abstraction for rapid creation and management of IvorySQL clusters.
+The IvorySQL IvorySQL Operator leverages a Kubernetes concept referred to as "[Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)” to create several
 [custom resource definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) that allow for the management of IvorySQL clusters.

-The main custom resource definition is [`postgresclusters.ivory-operator.crunchydata.com`]({{< relref "references/crd.md" >}}).
+The main custom resource definition is [`ivoryclusters.ivory-operator.ivorysql.org`]({{< relref "references/crd.md" >}}).
 This allows you to control all the information about a Ivory cluster, including:

 - General information
 - Resource allocation